Class 9 Exam > Class 9 Notes > English Class 9 > NCERT Textbook - The Solitary Reaper

 melancholy strain: sad song

-vale profound: deep valley
+vale profound: the entire valley

 Arabian Sands: the deserts of Arabia (the Middle East)